 Answering Your Rim Joist Insulation Problems

 Some homeowners have found that a better long-term solution to fix their problems has been to remove the old insulation and replace it with spray foam insulation.

-If you are interested in learning more about the benefits of foam insulation, check out our learning center.
+If you are interested in learning more about foam insulation's benefits, check out our Learning Center.